open-mmlab/mmengine/README.md

 <details>
 <summary>Create Datasets</summary>

-Next, we need to create a **Dataset** and **DataLoader** needed for training and validation.
+Next, you need to create a **Dataset** and **DataLoader** needed for training and validation.
-For simple examples, we can just use built-in datasets from torchvision.
+For the simplest cases, you can just use built-in datasets from torchvision.

 ```python
 import torchvision.transforms as transforms